How to apply for our Training Programme and what to expect from a selection day designed to spot people with the potential to become great teachers.

 - The selection day involves a competency-based interview, participating in a group case study and teaching a sample lesson.

 You’ll get more details on these, as well as travel and other information, when we invite you to come along.
-Seven days before your selection day we’ll send you a list of lesson titles, you’ll select one to base your sample lesson on.
+Seven days before your selection day we’ll send you a list of lesson titles, you’ll select one to base your teaching episode on.

 We’ll also give you a call to talk through the structure of the day and what happens afterwards.
 It’s also a good chance to ask any questions you have.